Coronavirus: US approves Johnson & Johnson COVID-19 vaccine | DW | 27.02.2021

 The authorization was approved a day after an independent panel of experts gave their recommendation for the jab.
 It is the third vaccine to be approved in the US, following in the footsteps of the BioNTech-Pfizer and Moderna vaccines.

-The Johnson & Johnson vaccine is simpler than the alternatives as it only requires one shot, but global clinical trials showed that it was 66% effective at preventing various COVID-19 variants and 85% effective at protecting people from developing severe problems.
+The Johnson & Johnson vaccine is simpler than the alternatives as it only requires one shot.
+Global clinical trials showed that it was 66% effective at preventing various COVID-19 variants and 85% effective at protecting people from developing severe infections.

+The effectiveness of the BioNTech-Pfizer and Moderna vaccines in protecting against the virus were around 95% in US-based trials.
+The lower effectiveness of the Johnson & Johnson vaccine has been partially put down to the fact that trials were conducted after more aggressive variants of the disease became more prevalent.

-The Centers for Disease Control reported on Friday that around 47.2 million people in the US have received at least one shot of a coronavirus vaccine so far.
+The Centers for Disease Control reported on Saturday that around 48.4 million people in the US have received at least one shot of a coronavirus vaccine so far.
+Nearly 512,000 people have died of COVID-19 in the United States, more than any other nation.

+Johnson & Johnson is also seeking authorization for emergency use of its vaccine in Europe and from the World Health Organization.
+Worldwide, the company aims to produce about 1 billion doses globally by the end of the year.
+On Thursday, Bahrain became the first to clear its use.

+"The more vaccines that have high efficacy that we can get into play, the better," Dr. Anthony Fauci, the top US infectious disease expert, said ahead of the FDA's ruling.